khakhalin/notes/keywords/ml_questions.md

-# ML interview questions
+# ML / Data Science interview

 #lifehack #interview

-Apparently another collection of questions?:
+Other collections of questions:
 * https://www.stratascratch.com/

-Some recent list:
+## List of questions

 1. Know what a p-value is and its limitations in decisions.
 2. Linear regression and its assumptions.